-- Extra care should be taken during collection, preservation, and analysis of the pre/post explosive materials.
+- Extra care should be taken during the collection, preservation, and analysis of the pre/post-explosive materials.

 - A database (with specified confidence levels) of mass, thermal, infrared spectral signature, and isotopic composition and ratios of correlated pre-identified homemade explosives precursors.

 - Gas chromatography is frequently used for the identification of organic explosive components in the bomb.
 The technique has high sensitivity and selectivity towards organic constituents in the residue.
 The detector used is combined with GC is a thermal energy analyzer (TEA), electron capture detection (ECD), mass spectrometry (MS), and tandem mass spectrometry (MS/MS).